 Healthcare RFP databases

-HealthcareRFP.com provides a database for hospital and health system RFPs.
+HealthcareRFP.com provides a database for health system and hospital RFPs.
 The RFPs include opportunities for state and federal RFPs.
 Accordingly, the database is vast and search tools allow you to narrow the results by city, county, state or industry.

-Specializing in government RFPs, BidNet provides a centralized database of RFP opportunities.
+Specializing in government RFPs, BidNet provides a centralized database of healthcare and hospital RFP opportunities.
 While not specific to the healthcare industry, the website has robust filtering capabilities and customizable notifications, so you never miss an opportunity.

 With dozens of healthcare categories and hundreds of open opportunities, RFPMart is another great healthcare RFP database.
 Their resources also include how-to videos, RFP examples and email alerts.